da-n/ale-oracle/README.md

 # Ale Oracle

 This is a demo application which asks the user one or more questions then suggests an ale to match their mood.
-This is an alpha project.
+This is an concept application not intended for actual use.
+To read about the concept behind this app, [see this wiki page](https://github.com/da-n/ale-oracle/wiki/Ale-Oracle-Conception).

 ## Features